maxymania/curly-goggles/README.md

 # curly-goggles
-(Nothing to see here) Simplistic Replicated Distributed Database
+(Nothing to see here) A Hashring-Style system, that may feature a storage engine in the future.